WEC-Sim/WEC-Sim/source/advanced_features.rst

 A description of the required input can be found in the method's header comments.
 Note that :code:`body(i).cg`, :code:`constraint(i).loc`, :code:`pto(i).loc`, and :code:`mooring.ref` must be defined prior to using the object's :code:`.setInitDisp` method.

-For more information, refer to the `WEC-Sim_Application repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ IEA OES Task 10 example.
+For more information, refer to the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ IEA OES Task 10 example.

 ..
 MoorDyn